mesosphere/marathon/docs/docs/backoff.md

 ## When is the delay reset to default

-- when a new version of an application is deployed
+- When a new version of a service is deployed
-- when `DELETE /v2/queue/{app.id}/delay` HTTP API request is issued
+- When `DELETE /v2/queue/{app.id}/delay` HTTP API request is issued
-- when there are no failing tasks for the value of current delay + maxLaunchDelay
+- When there are no failing tasks for the value of current delay + maxLaunchDelay

 ## How do I reset the delay?

-By issuing a request to `DELETE /v2/queue/{app.id}/delay`.
+By issuing a request to `DELETE /v2/queue/{service.id}/delay`.